Gamify-IT/docs/internal/organization.md

-# Generell
+# General

-  - [DOKU] Wie darstellen?
+- DOKU] How to display?
 Wiki/ README/ markdown/ pdf?
-  - [DOKU] Zentraler Ort für Doku
+- DOKU] Central place for docs.
-Sollte beinhalten:
+Should include:
-  - [DOKU] Dev Tutorial: Examples for adding a new minigame, Architektur, Testingstruktur, Wie Projekt runnen
+- [DOKU] Dev Tutorial: Examples for adding a new minigame, Architecture, Testing structure, How to run project.
-  - Toggl Time Track: Wenn etwas zu lange dauert am Besten mittels Toggl nachweisebar, selbst wenn nichts vorhanden
+- Toggl Time Track: If something takes too long it should be trackable by toggl, even if nothing is available
-  - ADR: Architecural Decision Records: gemeinsam getroffene Architekturentscheidungen und warum.
-Template auf https://adr.github.io/madr/ : Beschreib das Problem mit Pro und Contra,
+- ADR: Architecural Decision Records: architecture decisions made together and why.
+Template on <https://adr.github.io/madr/> : Describe the problem with pros and cons,
-  - (Overkill: readthedocs)
+- (overkill: readthedocs)
-  - Nutzerhandbuch (wie der User das bedienen kann): "Er muss es halt verstehen".
+- User manual (how the user can operate it): "he just has to understand it".
-  - Pro service sauberes README: wie starten, wie aufgebaut,...
+- Pro service clean README: how to start, how structured,...
-  - Protokolle: kleiner Mitschrieb der Meetingergebnisse und wer was gemacht hat -> zum Argumentieren.
+- Protocols: small record of meeting results and who did what -> to argue.
-  - Pro Review: Präsentation bauen mit Fortschritten, und was zu erwarten ist.
-Vielleicht auch SonarQube Statistiken als Screenshot einbauen.
+- Pro review: Build presentation with progress, and what to expect.
+Maybe also include SonarQube stats as a screenshot.
-  - Zum Startreview: Liste der Rollen, und wann genau minimal running example zu erwarten ist.
+- To start review: List of roles, and when exactly to expect minimal running example.
-  - wie Projektalltag gestalten?
+- how to design project day-to-day?
-  - Aufwandsschätzung / Storypoints  / Planning Poker -> mit Storypoints können gut Taskdauern geschätzt werden, wenn ein Storypoint ca. 5 Stunden (oder weniger, je nach Gusto)
+- Effort estimation / Storypoints / Planning Poker -> with storypoints task durations can be estimated well, if a storypoint takes about 5 hours (or less, depending on gusto)
-     - kein Task größer als X: In Subtasks runterbrechen
+  - no task larger than X: break down into subtasks
-  - Planning und Refinement: jedem muss am Anfang klar sein, was muss getan werden.
-Außerdem empfehlenswert: Experten(gebiete) aufbauen.
+- Planning and Refinement: everyone must be clear at the beginning what needs to be done.
+Also recommended: Build up experts (areas).
-  - Zweiwochensprints empfehlenswert
+- Two-week sprints are recommended
-  - Review: x Tasks erledigt, y Storypoints geschätzt, bspw. wenn mir die Leute ihre Toggl Zeiten schicken (I-Tüpfelchen).
+- Review: x tasks done, y storypoints estimated, e.g. when people send me their toggle times (icing on the cake).
-    - Ich gebe groben Überblick: Was wurde erledigt?
+  - Giving rough overview: What got done?
-    - Weitergeben an die einzelnen Implementierer: Wie wurde es genau erledigt?
+  - Pass on to individual implementers: how exactly was it done?
-    - Klausurphasen und Sommerurlaube einplanen!
-(Bspw. weil in einer Woche nur 3 da sind)
+  - Schedule retreat periods and summer vacations!
+(E.g. because there are only 3 in one week)
-  - Doku Repo: Wie service adden, Dev Doku, User Doku, (readthedocs...), setup, CI/ CD (i.e. Jenkins/ SonarQube), IDE setup, ADR, ReST API
+- Docu Repo: How to add service, Dev doc, User doc, (readthedocs...), setup, CI/ CD (i.e. Jenkins/ SonarQube), IDE setup, ADR, ReST API
-  - Meilensteine/ Releases: Frei wählbar, hier vermutlich nicht so sinnvoll, MVP
+- Milestones/ Releases: Freely selectable, probably not so useful here, MVP
-  - Bezüglich Deployen: Vielleicht mal BW Cloud anfragen, kann aber Downtime geben weil gratis
+- Concerning Deploy: Maybe ask BW Cloud, but there can be downtime because it's free.
-  - Discord Bot für notifications?
-Eher nicht.
+- Discord Bot for notifications?
+Rather not.
-  - Doku Sachen an Doku verantwortlichen weiterleiten.
+- Forward docu stuff to docu responsible.
-  - Wie Reviewfolien aufbauen:
+- How to build review slides:
-     - Agenda: Übersicht
+  - Agenda: Overview
-     - Ziele: Was ist passiert?
-Was wurde sich vorgenommen?
-Wurde es implementiert?
-Wenn nein, warum?
+  - Goals: What happened?
+What was planned?
+Has it been implemented?
+If not, why?
-     - Falls vorhanden: Events (i.e. Entwickler verlässt Team)
+  - If present: Events (i.e. developer leaves team).
-     - Zahlen: wie viele Tickets insgesamt, ...
+  - Numbers: how many tickets in total, ...
-     - Kuhn Diagramm?
+  - Kuhn diagram?
-     - SonarQube Statistics -> Für DevOps, also Iliaz, aber erst, wenn alles funktioniert
+  - SonarQube Statistics -> For DevOps, i.e. Iliaz, but only when everything is working.
-     - Präsentation der jeweils eigenen Features von den Entwicklern
+  - Presentation of own features by the developers
   - Next steps
-     - Aufs Wesentliche konzentrieren
+  - Concentrate on the essentials
-     - (Retrospektive)
+  - (Retrospective)